 “I will come.”
 He said, and ran his hand over his shaved head to clear the last of the snow.

 The avoiding eyes and faltering tone was more than enough for Johrn to know.
 “You fear me?”
 He chuckled lightly, and pulled the man closer.

 “You’re him, the one they all speak of, aren’t you?”

 “You fought at Cersem’s side, defended him... that scar is from The Wail isn’t it?”

-Johrn inclined his head, tone but a whisper, hollow as the cold brush of his breath as it pushed against San’s cheek; he didn’t need words to threaten the man, “East, you said.”
+Johrn inclined his head, tone but a whisper, hollow as the cold brush of his breath as it pushed against San’s cheek; he didn’t need words to threaten the man, “South, you said.”

-“Very well.”
-He replied, indifferent as if nothing had happened, and added, “East it is.”
+“I’m not whoever you think I am.”
+He replied, indifferent as if nothing had happened, and added, “South it is.”